 15.4.2.2 new Array (len)

 The [[Prototype]] internal property of the newly constructed object is set to the original Array prototype object, the one that is the initial value of Array.prototype (15.4.3.1).
-The [[Class]] internal property of the newly constructed object is set to "Array".
+The newly constructed object has the [[NativeBrand]] internal property with value NativeArray.
 The [[Extensible]] internal property of the newly constructed object is set to true.

 If the argument len is a Number and ToUint32(len) is equal to len, then the length property of the newly constructed object is set to ToUint32(len).
 If the argument len is a Number and ToUint32(len) is not equal to len, a RangeError exception is thrown.